Academic Policies and Procedures

 Determination of Graduation Requirements

-Graduation requirements for the undergraduate schools on the Binghamton campus are listed in the individual school sections of the Bulletin.
-In general, matriculated students follow the requirements for graduation listed in the Bulletin current at the time they are admitted.
-However, students who interrupt enrollment for three or more consecutive semesters (not counting summer sessions) are governed by the Bulletin in effect when they are readmitted.
+Graduation requirements for the undergraduate schools on the Binghamton campus are listed in the individual school sections of both the Catalog and Bulletin.
+In general, matriculated students follow the requirements for graduation listed in the Catalog/Bulletin current at the time they are admitted.
+However, students who interrupt enrollment for three or more consecutive semesters (not counting summer sessions) are governed by the Catalog/Bulletin in effect when they are readmitted.
 Exceptions are made for students eligible to continue at Binghamton who are forced to leave because of involuntary recall to military service.

-With the departmental adviser’s consent and approval from their college or school’s academic advising office, students may elect a later Bulletin under which to fulfill the degree requirements; they may not elect an earlier Bulletin, nor use a combination of requirements from different Bulletins.
+With the departmental adviser’s consent and approval from their college or school’s academic advising office, students may elect a later Catalog/Bulletin under which to fulfill the degree requirements; they may not elect an earlier Catalog/Bulletin, nor use a combination of requirements from different Catalogs/Bulletins.

-No Bulletin more than 10 years old may be used under any circumstances.
-Should a student maintain continuous enrollment under a Bulletin older than 10 years, the Bulletin under which degree requirements are to be completed is determined by the advising office of the college or school in which he or she is enrolled, in consultation with the student’s departmental adviser.
+No Catalog/Bulletin more than 10 years old may be used under any circumstances.
+Should a student maintain continuous enrollment under a Catalog/Bulletin older than 10 years, the Catalog/Bulletin under which degree requirements are to be completed is determined by the advising office of the college or school in which he or she is enrolled, in consultation with the student’s departmental adviser.

-Previously non-matriculated students who then matriculate are governed by the requirements of the Bulletin in effect at the time of their matriculation.
+Previously non-matriculated students who then matriculate are governed by the requirements of the Catalog/Bulletin in effect at the time of their matriculation.

-When courses required in older Bulletins are no longer offered, or in other special cases, course substitutions may be made with the approval of appropriate department chairs, departmental advisers or deans.
+When courses required in older Catalogs/Bulletins are no longer offered, or in other special cases, course substitutions may be made with the approval of appropriate department chairs, departmental advisers or deans.

 To receive a degree, students in Decker School of Nursing or School of Management must take at least seven and one-half courses (30 credits) while in residence at their school.
 These seven and one-half courses must be the last seven and one-half courses toward the degree, unless students petition the appropriate academic advising office and obtain in advance an exception to this rule.
 Thomas J. Watson School of Engineering and Applied Science students must also take at least 30 credits in residence, all of which must be within Watson School.
-Students in the College of Community and Public Affairs must take at least 36 credits while in residence at the school.
+Students in School of Education and Human Development must take at least 36 credits while in residence at the school.
 These credits do not have to be the last 36 credits toward the degree.
 Students in Harpur College must meet residence requirements outlined in the Harpur College “Undergraduate Information” section of this document.

 Classification of Students